dev-centr/templates/README.md

-# FoodTruckNerdz Workspace
+# FoodTruckNerdz Developer Instructions

-Start here!
+> [!Note]

-This repository holds settings files and instructions for setting up your development workspace on your local machine.
-First, fork this repository to your personal GitHub account.
-Then Clone this repository first, then clone all other FTN repositories into it, on your local dev machine.
+> This repository holds settings files and instructions for setting up
+> your development workspace on your local machine.
+First, fork this
+> repository to your personal GitHub account.
+Then Clone this repository
+> first, then clone all other FTN repositories into it, on your local dev
+> machine.

 ## Why?